 - Legacy assets connectivity, those that were basically not designed for connectivity.

 - Agreeing on a single framework of protection rather than specific standards, because this would make security less difficult and interoperability more reliable.

-- Promoting that customers or users apply their own methods of precaution, to avoid any breach in security.
+- Educating customers or users to apply their own methods of precaution, to avoid any breach in security.

 Internet of Things IoT Challenges

-Many companies have already joined this technology, which makes their infrastructure more complex.
+Many companies have already embraced this technology, which makes their infrastructure more complex.

 In the telecommunications sector, the IoT focus is on 5G networks that support the millions of connected devices.
 The idea is to meet the problem of temporary delays, high speed and low power consumption.

 Public institutions such as the government also use IoT to implement numerous services, such as lighting, security, traffic…